RasmusKnothNielsen/GoatGrindr/README.md

 spring.main.allow-bean-definition-overriding=true
 spring.profiles.active=dev
 ```
-Remember to fill in the username and password of the MySQL database.
+Remember to fill in the username and password of the corresponding MySQL database, you'd like to use.
+In the above example, the database is called goats.

 Test data for the database is provided in the following folder:
 ```